SkylineCommunications/dataminer-docs/connector-help/connector_help/Nevion_Flashlink_Frame_-_3GHD-EO-SFP.md

 # Nevion Flashlink Frame - 3GHD-EO-SFP

-This exported driver shows data from a **3GHD-EO-SFP** module in a Nevion Flashlink frame.
+This exported connector shows data from a **3GHD-EO-SFP** module in a Nevion Flashlink frame.
 This module is a single or dual multi bit-rate electrical to optical converter, providing high-performance media conversion for various signal formats from 19.4 Mbps up to 2970 Mbps.

 ## About